 Acorns contain tannins, which are bitter and toxic.

 - Tannins, in small doses, are relatively harmless to horses.
 Larger doses are poisonous and can be deadly.

-- The tannins interfere with how protein is metabolized by your horse.
-The poisoning can lead to ulcerations, kidney failure, gastrointestinal issues, constipation, diarrhea, colic, dehydration.
-That’s a long list of uncomfortable, complicating, and expensive veterinary bill-creating.
+- The tannins interfere with how your horse metabolizes protein.
+The poisoning can lead to ulcerations, kidney failure, gastrointestinal issues, constipation, diarrhea, colic, and dehydration.
+That’s a long list of uncomfortable, complicated, and expensive veterinary bill-creating.

 - There is no antidote for acorn poisoning, so your horse must be treated symptomatically with supportive care and hopes he can recover.
 Often, you may find your horse sick and unless you see him eating away at acorns you may not know why he’s having some distress.
 But it’s a good thing to pay attention to!